-This is where James "Tama Jim" Wilson lived before heading to Washington, D.C. to serve three presidents as Secretary of Agriculture.
-Where 17 families made their home.
-Where home economics students learned to run a household.
-It's the original 1860 farm house of the first and only "Iowa Agricultural College and Model Farm" and the foundation of everything this, Iowa's land-grant university, became.
+This is where James “Tama Jim” Wilson lived before heading to Washington, D.C., to serve three presidents as Secretary of Agriculture.
+It was also home to 17 families and a place where home economics students learned to manage households, forming the original 1860 Farm House and foundation of Iowa’s land-grant university.

 The Farm House is a National Historic Landmark, saved in the 1970s, and here it stays—the oldest building on campus and in Ames.
 Everyone is welcomed through its screen door on weekday afternoons.